nodejs/node/doc/api/child_process.md

 6. {Stream} object: Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
-The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
+The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array, and stop its readable side to avoid read from the stream at the same time.
 The stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
 7. Positive integer: The integer value is interpreted as a file descriptor